 Table of Contents

-Well, like we are creating the Azure Function using C#, JavaScript, etc. In the same way, you can able to create an Azure Function using Python as well.
+Well, like we are creating the Azure Function using C#, JavaScript, etc. In the same way, you can also create an Azure Function using Python.

 Prerequisites

-Before starting the actual development, we should know what is the stuff needed to Develop Azure Functions In Python.
+Before starting the development, we should know what is needed to create Azure function in Python.

 - The next thing you need is Python 3.7.x or 3.6.x or 3.8.x etc